Digital plus Humanities

 The Harriot Papers

-At the University of Notre Dame, at the Navari Family Center for Digital Scholarship, the John J. Reilly Center for Science, Technology and Values, and the Lucy Family Institute for Data & Society, I am conducting research, consulting on projects in the humanities and computational methods, and I also teach undergraduate and graduate courses and workshops.
+At the University of Notre Dame, at the Navari Family Center for Digital Scholarship, the John J. Reilly Center for Science, Technology and Values, and the Lucy Family Institute for Data & Society, I conducted research, consulting on projects in the humanities and computational methods.
+I also designed and taught undergraduate and graduate courses and workshops.

-I am a project team member for The Harriot Papers, a project documenting the work of early modern polymath, Thomas Harriot.
-The outcomes will include a digital and a print edition, as well as educational and outreach events in the US and UK.
+I am a PI for The Harriot Papers, a project documenting the work of early modern polymath, Thomas Harriot.
+The outcomes include a digital and a print edition, as well as educational and outreach events in the US and UK.
 Research team members are based at The University of Notre Dame, the Bodleian Library, Oxford, and the Cambridge University Library, and the project is funded by the National Endowment for the Humanities and the Arts and Humanities Research Council (AHRC)

 Caterina Agostini, Megan Gooch, Robert Goulding, Michael Hawkins, Neil Jefferies, Natalie Meyers, Robert Ralley, Dirk Van Hulle, and Arnaud Zimmern, Eds.
 Unlocking Digital Texts: Towards an Interoperable Text Framework